 Partial truth is also characteristic of the yellow press, but the latter is lacking society-driven positioning.
 In contrast, in the heart of political caricature are the wrinkles of society.
 The media also touches on social issues.However, one gives strict seriousness to their work: carefully removing ludicrous sides of the news (except for humorous magazines, programs), the other reserves the right to be light-minded (and is forgiven for it) for voicing those issues when addressing public and political figures.
 One is often official and the other one is unofficial or if you want: anti-official.
 That is the difference between the written news media and the caricature.

 The choice between these two positions, the obsolete necessity of distinction between low and high arts is the issue of a particular critic’s taste.
-But it would be primitive to think that political cartoon is purely a source of entertainment, without taking into account its social commitment.
+But it would be primitive to think that political caricature is purely a source of entertainment, without taking into account its social commitment.
 This distinction is the reason why the study of caricature as an art form in state institutions is not greeted well, humour: as a means of artistic creation, is largely excluded from such institutions.
-Nevertheless, the introduction of caricatures in the exhibition halls (“Dzninaghbyur” exhibition that exhibits political posters [i], for example, also presented several cartoons) has already legitimized this genre in newly-independent Armenia as an art, whether low or high.
+Nevertheless, the introduction of caricatures in the exhibition halls (“Voices and choices” exhibition that exhibits political posters [i], for example, also presented several caricatures) has already legitimized this genre in newly-independent Armenia as an art, whether low or high.

-Nevertheless, the current Armenian political caricature, more than any other type of political art, considered to be highly artistic, it is more sensitive to public disorders and responds to events with exceptional speed, such as newsletters or social media comments.
+Nevertheless, the current Armenian political caricature, more than any other type of political art, considered to be a form of high art, is more sensitive to public disorders and responds to events with exceptional speed, just like mass media or social media comments.
 True, it is often justly accused by the fact that it is a quickly consumed material, but in it lays the secret of reaching out to the public and, consequently, the power of its influence.

 Author: Marine Khachatryan ©All rights are reserved.

 Translator: Armine Avetisyan